Au pair: Australia

 Australia has no official au pair program through the government.
 Visas that can be used by au pairs are the Working Holiday and Work and Holiday Visa, which both provide working rights.
 Students, especially those who study English, often become demi-pairs to immerse themselves in the language and culture of Australia.
 Au pair arrangements in Australia and work hours vary from 10 to 40 hours per week.

-The Cultural Au Pair Association of Australia was formed in 2012 on a not-for-profit basis.
-It is an industry-based association for au pair agencies, with the purpose of protecting and developing the au pair experience as a rewarding cultural exchange programme.
-Members agree to abide by the code of conduct developed by the International Au Pair Association.
-Members of the Cultural Au Pair Association agree to meet strict business and ethical standards to ensure competence, fair dealing and high integrity.
+The Cultural Au Pair Association of Australia ("CAPAA") Cultural Au Pair Association of Australia was formed in 2012 on a not-for-profit basis and is the only approved Australian association member of the international Au Pair Association IAPA.
+CAPAA is an industry-based association, with the purpose of protecting and developing the au pair experience as a rewarding cultural exchange programme.
+Member agencies agree to abide by the code of conduct developed by the International Au Pair Association and CAPAA.
+CAPAA's members also agree to meet strict business and ethical standards to ensure competence, fair dealing and high integrity.

 The Australian Au-Pair Families Association is a not-for-profit organisation and members are Australian host families.
-It supports self-regulation in the Au pair industry and provides information and guidance to Au-Pair families based on international hosting standards and ethics.
+In comparison to CAPAA, it supports self-regulation in the Au pair industry, and provides information and guidance to Au-Pair families based on international hosting standards and ethics.

-To be eligible to become an au pair in Australia: